filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus f3 command [command options] [arguments...]

 COMMANDS:
    list-miners, lm                Lists the miners that currently participate in F3 via this node. powertable, pt
    certs, c                       Manages interactions with F3 finality certificates. manifest                       Gets the current manifest used by F3. status                         Checks the F3 status. help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --help, -h  show help
 ```

 ### lotus f3 list-miners

 ```
 NAME:
    lotus f3 list-miners - Lists the miners that currently participate in F3 via this node.